Mexican Inquisition: Introduction of Christianity to New Spain

 This sense of collectivism allowed for a certain amount of laxity in the conversion of the Native American population as many outward practices were indeed similar to Catholic practices.
 Both systems intertwined religious and secular authority, practiced a type of baptism with subsequent renaming of the child and the practice of communion had parallels with eating replicas of Aztec divinities with blood.
 Franciscan and Dominican studies of Native American culture and language led to a certain amount of appreciation for it.
 It was definitely different from the Islam that the Reconquista had subdued, toward which so much Christian hatred was directed.
 Instead, the indigenous religion was branded as paganism, but was regarded as an authentic religious experience that had been corrupted by demonic influences.
 Much of appreciation of the indigenous religion was helped by the fact that many parallels could be drawn between the gods and the cults of the saints as well as the Virgin Mary.
 For this reason, evangelization did not result in a direct onslaught against indigenous beliefs.
 Rather the evangelizers attempted to shift existing belief into a Christian paradigm.
-While in theory Christianity was to have absolutely supremacy in all things religious, in practice, the Church did not oppose any practices that did not directly conflict with doctrine.
+While in theory Christianity was to have absolute supremacy in all things religious, in practice, the Church did not oppose any practices that did not directly conflict with doctrine.

 The native population more easily adjusted to aspects of Catholicism that were similar to their previous beliefs, including the notion of the intertwining of religious and secular authority.
 Many European and indigenous practices continued side-by-side with indigenous beliefs.
 Indigenous practices were redesigned with Christian names and references.
 Pre-Hispanic beliefs and practices therefore survived in the new religion and colored the new religion's expression.
 The most famous example of this may be the emergence of the cult of the Virgin of Guadalupe.
 Franciscan Fray Bernardino de Sahagún suspected it was a post-Conquest adaptation of the Aztec cult of Tonatzin, a mother goddess.
 However, the archbishop of Mexico, Fray Alonso de Montúfar, who was a member of the Dominican Order, promoted the cult.
 There was even some speculation in the early colonial period that the Nahua god Quetzalcoatl was being refashioned as the Apostle Thomas.

 However, not all native reactions were docile.
 There was strong resistance early on in Tlaxcala.
 The Oaxaca sierra violently resisted until the late 1550s.
 The Otomi and peoples in parts of Michoacán state as late as the 1580s also resisted.